bahrus/deframe/README.md

 Step 1:

-Rapidly and loudly type a bunch of usesless commands in your terminal until carpel syndrome sets in.
-Watch text fly by, and pretend you are Commander Data and can read the text as it flies by.
+Rapidly and loudly type a bunch of useless memorized commands in your terminal until carpel syndrome sets in.
+Pretend you are Commander Data and can read the response text as it flies by.
+Feel at one with your computer.

 Step 2: